 As the egg begins to age both moisture and gases within the egg will seep through the egg’s porous shell.
 So as it ages more of this moisture will leave, which in turn provides more space for air to enter the egg.
 This process ensures that the air pocket grows and grows.
 So in bad eggs this air pocket will be large enough to allow the eggs to float in water.

 Bad Eggs Float

-So when you’re ready to cook your eggs whether you use an electric egg cooker or a pan of boiling water use the float test to ensure you only use the freshest eggs.
+So when you’re ready to cook or boil your eggs whether you use an electric egg cooker or a pan of boiling water use the float test to ensure you only use the freshest eggs.